userapp-io/userapp-tornado/README.md

 #### userapp.tornado.has_permission(mixed permission)

 Assert that an authorized user has a specific permission.
+Can either be a single string or an array of strings.

 ## Example